Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the British car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Mercedes Benz offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Mercedes Benz outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-All together, there's not much more to say, in this case I wouldn't even consider anything but Jaguar.
+I believe that, when we take all into account, we have only one winner here - the Jaguar.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Check a car by its VIN number